Southampton in Hampshire

 There are great places to visit near Southampton including some great cities, villages, lakes, towns, historic buildings, shopping centres and airports.

-Don't miss Southwick Park Lake's lakes if visiting the area around Southampton.
+Don't miss Portsmouth, and Winchester's cities if visiting the area around Southampton.

 Aldershot, Lymington, Gosport, Basingstoke, and Southampton are some of Southampton best towns to visit near Southampton.

-Places near Southampton feature a number of interesting historic buildings including Fort Blockhouse.
+The area close to Southampton boasts some of the best historic buildings including Fort Blockhouse.

 The area around Southampton boasts some of the best airports including Southampton Airport, and Blackbushe Airport.